eyedeekay/Offer-I2P-Access-To-Your-Service/IDENTITY/TLS.md

 you may want to link your eepSite to your identity as authenticated by TLS.
-Unfortunately, this is easier said than done, I combed through every bit of documentation that I could find and there doesn't seem to be any way to add a .b32.I2P or .I2P domain name to a certificate *except* possibly for some Universal Communications Certificates, which I cannot afford.
-Unlike .onion, .I2P domain names are not recognized as special use domain names yet and cannot be included in the SAN field of other kinds of certificates.
+Unfortunately, this is easier said than done, I combed through every bit of documentation that I could find and there doesn't seem to be any way to add a .b32.i2p or .i2p domain name to a certificate *except* possibly for some Universal Communications Certificates, which I cannot afford.
+Unlike .onion, .i2p domain names are not recognized as special use domain names yet and cannot be included in the SAN field of other kinds of certificates.

-*So* as a workaround to establish a trusted link between your clearnet presence and your I2P presence, we're going to use a simple trick.
+*So* as a workaround to establish a trusted link between your clearnet presence and your.i2p presence, we're going to use a simple trick.
 Unfortunately, it won't fix all the usability issues that come with self-signed certificates, but it *will* allow visitors to confirm that a self-signed certificate was created by a person with access to your private key and establish a link to your